Skip to content

 Important

-The XML parser in TethysL is pretty lenient: it basically performs a direct transliteration of the given XML elements into corresponding TethysL constructs.
+The XML parser in TethysL is pretty lenient especially in terms of the original structure: it basically performs a direct transliteration of the given XML elements into corresponding TethysL constructs.

 Two key aspects to keep in mind: